Athemis/VoxelgardenEx/README.md

 ### About

-This game is a Fork of Casimirs amazing Voxelgarden game.
+This game is a Fork of Casimir's amazing Voxelgarden game.
 The aim is to preserve its unique gameplay while enhancing the survival experience by presenting the player a richer more dangerous environment.